MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

     Set-MailboxDatabase -Identity 'RDB-CONTROL' -AllowFileRestore $true
     ```

-2. In the DPM Administrator Console, go to the **Recovery** view and navigate to the mailbox database you want to recover (in the **All Protectd Exchange Data** node).
+2. In the DPM Administrator Console, go to the **Recovery** view and navigate to the mailbox database you want to recover (in the **All Protected Exchange Data** node).

 3. The available recovery points are indicated in bold on the calendar in the recovery points section.
 Select a date and select a recovery point in **Recovery time** > **Recover**.